bruneaug/DShield-SIEM/README.md

 From your current location, verify it installed correctly<br>
 $ ./elastic-agent status<br>
+$ ./elastic-agent restart (if you got what appears to be errors, force a restart and check the status)<br>
 ![image](https://github.com/bruneaug/DShield-SIEM/assets/48228401/a1bdb5ec-4cf9-4921-b3dc-ff4be0981bc8)

 Now that the Fleet Server is connected, close this Windows and lets proceed to the next step.